thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 ## jQuery

-While jQuery is something Think avoids using on new projects, we acknowledge that is still in use.
-Please follow best practices and use [jquery](https://jquery.com/) as guide when working with code that has jQuery.
+While jQuery is something Think avoids using on new projects, we acknowledge that it is still in use.
+Please follow best practices and use [jquery](https://jquery.com/) as a guide when working with code that has jQuery.

 ## Miscellaneous